eg. "How do i view my bill" or just "bill"

 When the security PIN for your SIM card is entered incorrectly 3 times, the mobile phone becomes "blocked" to prevent unauthorised use.
 To remove the block the PUK (PIN Unlock Key) code needs to be entered.
 This code is supplied with your SIM card when you buy it - it's on the packaging.

 To remove the block your PUK code needs to be entered.
-This code is supplied with all Prepay connections and you can view your PUK code online in My Vodafone, or your PUK code can also be provided by calling us on either 777 from a Vodafone Mobile, or 0800 800 021 from any phone in NZ.
+This code is supplied with all Prepay connections and you can find your PUK code in My Vodafone, or your PUK code can also be provided by calling us on either 777 from a Vodafone Mobile, or 0800 800 021 from any phone in NZ.

 You can view your PUK code online when you log into My Vodafone - see the video below.

 If you are asking for your PUK code please ensure you have information handy to verify you as the owner of the handset, for example the separate password or PIN normally used when accessing your Vodafone account.

 Once you have your PUK code, the formula to follow is

 * * 05 * unblock code * new PIN * new PIN #.

 Enter "star, star, 0, 5, star, 'PUK code', star, '1-8 digit number', star, 'repeat 1-8 digit number', hash".

 N.B.
 If an incorrect code is entered too many times the SIM card will be blocked (between 7-10 attempts depending on handset) the SIM card will be permanently blocked, and can not be unblocked.